Scout24/girls-day/README.md

 This is a jekyll site.
 You will need to [install the jekyll blog engine](https://jekyllrb.com/docs/installation/) to build it.

-The contents can be served with
+The contents can be served with:

 ```bash
 jekyll serve --watch